bvalosek/infusionsoft-api/README.md

 ### Login a user and get their info

-And an example of using the `fail` method to catch any problems
+And an example of using the `fail` method to catch any problems.

 ```
 sdk.DataService